tonyhollaar/streamlit_bls_connection/README.md

 </div>

 ## Description
-The Streamlit Connection API is a custom-built Python package that allows you to easily interact with the U.S. Bureau of Labor Statistics (BLS) API and retrieve data as pandas dataframes.
+The Streamlit Connection API is a custom-built Python package that allows you to easily interact with the U.S. Bureau of Labor Statistics (BLS) API and retrieve data as pandas dataframes and display them in Streamlit!

 ## Installation